AliTopal89/jenkins_fundamentals/jenkins-pipeline-intermediate/README.md

 - Most "getter" methods are harmless but some may allow access to resources that should be secured
   - Unsafe getter method example:
     - `hudson.model.ItemGroup.getItems` lists jobs by name within a folder by checking Jobs/Read
-      - should not be uncoditional whitelisted, because enables the user to read some info from any job in that folder, even those that are protected by ACL (`java.lang.Object hudson.security ACL` - Gate-keeper that controls access to Hudson's model objects.)
+      - should not be uncoditionaly whitelisted, because enables the user to read some info from any job in that folder, even those that are protected by ACL (`java.lang.Object hudson.security ACL` - Gate-keeper that controls access to Hudson's model objects.)
   - Safe Handling of Getter Method:
     - Administrator can instead click on ***Approve assuming permission check***
       - permitted when run as an actual user who is on the ACL